boldbi/aspnet-core-sample/README.md

  * You can restore the required dependencies by executing the following command in the terminal: `dotnet restore`.

- * You can build your.NET project by executing the `dotnet build` command in the terminal.
+ * You can build your .NET project by executing the `dotnet build` command in the terminal.

  * Run the application using the command `dotnet run`.